zoidz123/zoidz123.github.io/docs/signatory-server.md

 # DFlow Signatory Server

-## What is the DFlow Signatory Server
+## What is a DFlow Signatory Server

 Every DFlow node or validator must run a Signatory Server.
 While the Signatory Server, an off-chain program, doesn't handle any order flow auction logic or state, it supports the DFlow Protocol.